 VA Programs & Services

-Misuse of substances such as alcohol, drugs, or tobacco, can lead to increased risk of injuries, accidents, or physical and mental health problems.
-Although change is difficult, you do not have to do it alone.
+Misusing substances such as alcohol, drugs, or tobacco can increase your risk for injuries, accidents, and physical and mental health problems.
+To change your substance use, you do not have to do it alone.

-Smoking and Tobacco Use Cessation: The VA’s Office of Public Health and Environmental Hazards site provides information on quitting, preventing, and treating smoking and tobacco use for Veterans, their families and health professionals.
+Smoking and Tobacco Use Cessation: VA’s Office of Public Health and Environmental Hazards website provides information on quitting, preventing, and treating smoking and tobacco use for Veterans, their families, and health professionals.

 LRCs can help Veterans with substance use disorders find resources to promote their recovery.
 Each VA medical center has an LRC who leads recovery discussion groups, creates special education programs, and makes recovery-focused programs available to Veterans.
 LRCs can also help you arrange services.
 Find an LRC near you.

 Visit MakeTheConnection.net to hear Veterans’ candid descriptions of life with substance use disorders, including alcohol and drug problems.
 A variety of Veterans — men and women, younger and older — share their emotions, actions, and symptoms; how they learned they had a substance use disorder; and what they did to get on a path to recovery.

 In an effort to prevent fatal opioid overdoses, VA developed a national OEND program to train Veterans on how to prevent, recognize, and respond to an opioid overdose.
 The following brief videos show clinicians discussing OEND with Veterans and training them to use VA national naloxone kits.